Engine Room Air Dampers (Fire Flaps) Explained

 Modern ships often integrate fire dampers with their broader fire detection and prevention systems, allowing for automated responses to potential fire threats.
 Even though this might be the case, you do need to instruct your crew on how and when to reset the dampers and the trigger.

-We recommend creating a plaque or poster that is part of your proceedures instructing crew on actions to take during a potential or actual fire.
+We recommend creating a plaque or poster that is part of your procedures instructing crew on actions to take during a potential or actual fire.
 Some points to include on this plaque might be:

 • sound the alarm and check no one is the engine room